Python Turtle - Lesson 4

 Introduction

-Download the lesson_4_pt_2.py file and save it to your lesson folder.
+Download the lesson_4_pt_2.py file and save it in your lesson folder.

 1import turtle